Insurance Bad Faith

-We have an intimate knowledge of Colorado insurance bad faith laws gained through decades of experience representing people in bad faith law suits against insurance companies who refuse to play by the rules.
+The attorneys at McCormick & Murphy have an intimate knowledge of Colorado insurance bad faith laws.
+That’s because they have over two decades of experience representing people in bad faith law suits against insurance companies who refuse to play by the rules.

 Read common examples of how insurance companies act in bad faith so that you can identify the signs.
 See examples of bad faith

 Answers to the 12 most common questions we are asked about insurance bad faith cases in Colorado.
 Get your questions answered

 These case studies highlight the important precedents for Colorado bad faith cases, and can help you understand whether you may have a valid bad faith claim.
 View Case Studies

 At McCormick & Murphy, we are committed to helping the people of Colorado understand their rights in situations where insurance companies fail to act in accordance with the law.